immcantation/immcantation/docs/tutorials/tutorials.rst

 Detailed usage documentation and tutorials for each individual tool in Immcantation are provided in the main documentation pages for each tool.
-The following list of shortcuts cover common analyses.
-Note, each link will leave the Immcantation portal page.
+The following list of shortcuts cover common analyses. *Note that each link below will leave the Immcantation portal page.*

 .. toctree::
     :maxdepth: 1